padrinobook/padrinobook/01-introduction.md

     =================================================================

 The last line in the console output tells you the next steps you have to perform.
-Before we are going to start our app, we need some sort of package managing for Ruby.
+Before we are going to start coding our app, we need some sort of package managing for Ruby gems.

 Ruby has a nice gem manager called [bundler](http://gembundler.com/ "Bundler") which installs all necessary gems in the versions you would like to have for your project.
 This makes it very easy for other developers to work with your project even after years.
 The [Gemfile](http://gembundler.com/gemfile.html "Gemfile") declares the gems that you want to install.
 Bundler takes the content of the Gemfile and will install everything declared inside this file.
-To install bundler perform the following command:
+To install bundler, execute the following command and check the console output:

 {: lang="bash" }